Brazil and Colombia Condemn “Destabilizing” U.S. Presence

 By deploying troops to the border, Petro is not only preparing for a refugee crisis but also signaling that Colombia will not allow U.S. operations to bleed over into its territory.

-IMG 3461 - Castle Journal News
+IMG 3461 - CJ Global Newspaper

 The Fear of the “Colectivos”